bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 ```

-## Branch switching from non simple branch point to equilibria
+## From non simple branch point to equilibria

 We provide an automatic branch switching method in this case.
 The method is to first compute the reduced equation (see [Non-simple branch point](@ref)) and use it to compute the nearby solutions.
 These solutions are seeded as initial guess for [`continuation`](@ref).
 Hence, you can perform automatic branch switching by calling `continuation` with the following options: